- When the bot says “Let me patch you through” → transfer to Dave at

 - The Configure Call Routing dialog opens.

-In the Configure Call Routing dialog, each condition has two parts:
+In the Configure Call Routing dialog, each condition has two parts:- Trigger phrase

 - Transfer destination